jessicarush/react-notes/nextjs_server_actions.md

 ### Resetting fields manually on success

 As of **Next 15 and React 19** the above two methods no longer work.
-The solution now is to une an Effect to manually reset the fields on success:
+There are two new solutions: the first is to use controlled inputs and an Effect to manually reset the fields on success:

 ```tsx
 export interface ActionState {